zadarastorage/dockerfiles/ClamAV/README.md

 ## Creating The Container

-Some screeenshots are included below to explain how to create this container with all required settings on Zadara Container Services.
+Some screenshots are included below to explain how to create this container with all required settings on Zadara Container Services.

 ### Ports